Andrew15-5/rubby/README.md

 Although you can open issues or send PRs, I won't be able to always reply quickly (sometimes I'm very busy).

+## Changelog

+You can view the change log in the CHANGELOG.md file in the root of the project.

+## License

+This Typst package is licensed under AGPL v3.0.
+You can view the license in the LICENSE file in the root of the project or at
+<https://www.gnu.org/licenses/agpl-3.0.txt>.
+There is also a NOTICE file for
+3rd party copyright notices.

+Copyright (C) 2023  Andrew Voynov